 After building a list that’s tailored to your business goals, primed to resonate with your target audience, and ready to help your website climb in SERPs, we’re not done.
 Next, we analyze the keywords so we can give you the information you need for a solid content strategy.

-We use clustering and to reveal the why behind your keywords
+We use clustering to reveal the why behind your keywords

 Clustering involves grouping keywords based on their meaning and intent.
 This process allows us to group the keywords based on user needs and goals, so you know where to use them in your content strategy.